Is uniform expressivity too restrictive? Towards efficient expressivity of graph neural networks: Towards efficient non-uniform expressivity

 Our main contribution presented Theorem~\ref{theorem:result2} can be deduced from its technical version stated in the theorem below.
 All proof details are relegated to Appendix~\ref{app:convergence}.

 \begin{theorem} Let $\sigma$ be a step-like activation function.
-Then, for every GC2 query $Q$ of size $d$ and $\Delta$, there is a GNN with activation function $\sigma$, $d$ iterations and size
+Then, for every GC2 query $Q$ of depth $d$ and every positive integer $\Delta$, there is a GNN with activation function $\sigma$, $d$ iterations and size

-parameters per iteration that express $Q$ over all graphs with degree $\leq \Delta$.
+that express $Q$ over all graphs with degree $\leq \Delta$.
 Moreover, if $\eta=0$, the size of the GNN can be further reduced to

-\end{theorem} \begin{remark} We note that the fact that the size of the GNN depends on the degree $\Delta$ of the class of graphs we are working with only logarithmically guarantees that the GNN has a reasonable size for applications.
-Moreover, if $\eta=0$, then we have a log-log dependency, which for whichever practical setting is an almost constant function. \end{remark}
+\end{theorem} \begin{remark} The logarithmic dependence of the GNN's size on the degree $\Delta$ of the considered class of graphs guarantees that the GNN has a reasonable size for applications.
+Moreover, if $\eta=0$, then we have a log-log dependency, which for whichever practical setting is an almost constant function. \end{remark} \begin{remark} Our proof further shows that only the width of the combination function depends on the depth $d$ of the query, and that the number of layers remains independent of $d$. \end{remark}

 Now, to give meaning to the above result, we will prove the following proposition giving us a way of constructing step-like activation functions out of $\tanh$ and $\Sigmoid$.